TheKrystalShip/KGSM/docs/overrides.md

 Each function can be implemented in the override script if needed.
 By default, KGSM provides implementations for these functions, designed to support standard Steam-based installations.
 If a function is not implemented in the override, KGSM will fall back to its default behavior.
 This ensures that non-Steam game servers or those requiring custom behavior can still function seamlessly while relying on defaults where appropriate.

 ### Linking Blueprints and Overrides
-Blueprints specify which override script to use through the `BP_NAME` field.
-The `BP_NAME` value links a blueprint to its corresponding override file.
+Blueprints specify which override script to use through the `blueprint_name` field.
+The `blueprint_name` value links a blueprint to its corresponding override file.

 #### Examples